The HTTPD Paketo Buildpack

 specified, the buildpack will provide the default version listed in the release

-To configure the buildpack to use Apache HTTP Server v2.4.43 when deploying
+To configure the buildpack to use HTTPD v2.4.46 when deploying your app, set the

 The HTTPD buildpack supports two app configurations:

 httpd.conf file is present in your app’s source code, the

 buildpack will set up an Apache HTTP server with that config.

 httpd.conf is not present in the app’s source code, the

 buildpack simply provides the Apache HTTP Server dependency to subsequent